mjkuranda/yummy-app-nextjs/README.md

 To release a new version, create your feature, changes or fix branch naming e.g. `feature/your-feature-name`.
 Next, change a version in `package.json` file and add a new record to `CHANGELOG.md` file including information what relevant was added, changed, fixed or removed.
+Finally, change version number at 22nd line in `sidebar-content-footer.tsx`.

 ## Environmental variables